The application for the Spring 2017 Mentoring Circles is now available.

 Deadline Friday, December 16

-The mission of the Women In Film Mentoring Program is to nurture emerging female and male talent in the entertainment industry by connecting WIF members with established professionals who can offer advice and guidance.
+The mission of the Women In Film Mentoring Program is to nurture emerging talent in the entertainment industry by connecting WIF members with established professionals who can offer advice and guidance.
 Mentees get the opportunity to gain a deeper understanding of the entertainment industry’s business practices and culture, focus their efforts, and hone skills.We feel strongly that mentoring is a crucial part of our mission, and that it is incumbent upon us to ensure that new generations of women in the film, television, and new media business are able to take advantage of the experiences of those who have gone before them.

 The goal of the WIF Mentoring Circles is to establish a safe and open environment to discuss issues relating to career objectives.
 Mentors and Mentees are expected to maintain mutual respect, honesty, and confidentiality at all times.